 Unfortunately she’s just outclassed.
 Augury Adept suffers from a similar issue.
 People would rather play Geist of Saint Traft for 3 mana, and there are 4 drop creatures in Modern that people would rather play over the Godhead.
 Yes, the Godhead’s effect is pretty awesome and it would probably play fairly well in the right control shell.
 The trick is covering those 5 mana symbols, and white/blue decks struggle consistently without having a third color to support them in Modern.
 White-blue decks work in Legacy, but the only 5 drops they want to play are Force of Will.

-I found later that a lot of cards that I loved from Shadowmoor never really saw competitive play.
+Many of the cards that I loved from Shadowmoor never really saw competitive play.
 Two others that I really loved: Kitchen Finks and Bloodbraid Elf from my first ever Red/Green deck turned out to be decent cards, though.

-I do think that a control deck based around the Godhead is certainly possible, though.
-She has an amazing combination with Elesh Norn, Grand Cenobite, who gives all of your opponent’s creatures -2/-2 and your creatures +2/+2.
+A control deck based around the Godhead is certainly possible, though.
+Godhead of Awe has an amazing combination with Elesh Norn, Grand Cenobite, who gives all of your opponent’s creatures -2/-2 and your creatures +2/+2.
 Even though she herself would become a 1/1 thanks to the Godhead’s effect, your opponent will never have any creatures again as long as the Elesh Norn remains on the board.

 There is potential for a Godhead of Awe deck to work in Modern.
 You have Mana Leak and Remand to hold people back for a turn, and Remand draws you a card, as well.
 You have the Geist of Saint Traft, as well, obviously, but the Geist doesn’t really work so well with the Godhead – however, the Steel of the Godhead still functions.
 The problem is figuring out the synergies to make it a well-tuned control shell.
 It is a challenge I will take on one day.